 Donuts should be enjoyed immediately within a day of delivery

-Stan’s Donuts and Coffee began in the city of Los Angeles, where the donut finally found its true frosting.
+Stan’s Donuts and Coffee began in Los Angeles, where the donut finally found its true frosting.
 While the city's donut scene is as wide, varied, and as vanguard as it gets, the company's founder knows how to do it right.

-Their options hit all the classics and include some of the harder-to-find pairings, like red velvet or glazed orange flavors, giving their box of donuts one of the most colorful presentations out there.
-And don’t worry, they offer options if you're looking for a gluten-free and vegan fix.
+Their options hit all the classics and include some of the harder-to-find pairings, such as red velvet or birthday cake flavors, giving their box of donuts one of the most colorful presentations out there.
+And don’t worry—Stan's offers options if you're looking for a gluten-free and vegan fix.

-If you’re local to one of the 13 locations in Chicago, they will deliver; otherwise, you'll need to order from Goldbelly.
+If you’re local to one of the 16 locations in Chicago, they will deliver; otherwise, you'll need to order from Goldbelly.
 You can choose a variety pack of the best sellers, donut cookies, or stock up on your own dozen in a baker’s choice.
-You could even try 12 of the same donuts if you can’t put down one of their lemon-pistachio Old Fashioned styles.
+You could even try 12 of the same donuts if you can’t put down one of their lemon-pistachio old-fashioned styles.

 Just log in, fill up your cart and check out.
 At roughly $59 a dozen for some of the best donuts in the country delivered fresh to your door in three days, you’re only a few clicks away from donut heaven.